Larry Brown (writer)

-William Larry Brown (July 9, 1951 – November 24, 2004) was an American novelist, non-fiction and short story writer.
-He won numerous awards, including the Mississippi Institute of Arts and Letters award for fiction, the Lila Wallace-Reader's Digest Award, and Mississippi's Governor's Award For Excellence in the Arts.
-He was also the first two-time winner of the Southern Book Award for Fiction.
+William Larry Brown (July 9, 1951 – November 24, 2004) was an American novelist, non-fiction, and short story writer.
+He received numerous awards during his lifetime, including the Mississippi Institute of Arts and Letters award for fiction, the Lila Wallace-Reader's Digest Award, and Mississippi's Governor's Award For Excellence in the Arts.
+Brown was also the first two-time winner of the Southern Book Award for Fiction.

-His notable works include Dirty Work, Father and Son, Joe, and Big Bad Love.
+His notable works include Dirty Work, Joe, Father and Son, and Big Bad Love.
 The last of these was adapted for a 2001 film of the same name, starring Debra Winger and Arliss Howard.
 In 2013 a film adaptation of Joe was released, featuring Nicolas Cage.

-Independent filmmaker Gary Hawkins has directed an award-winning documentary of Brown's life and work in The Rough South of Larry Brown (2011).
+Independent filmmaker Gary Hawkins, who wrote the screenplay for Joe, has directed an award-winning documentary of Brown's life and work in The Rough South of Larry Brown (2002).

 Life and writing

 Larry Brown was born on July 9, 1951, and grew up near Oxford, Mississippi.
 He graduated from high school in Oxford, but did not want to go to college, opting instead for a stint in the Marines.
-Many years later, he took a creative writing class from the University of Mississippi.
+Many years later, he took a creative writing class at the University of Mississippi.
 Brown worked at a small stove company before joining the city fire department in Oxford.

-An avid reader, Brown began writing in 1980 in his spare time while he worked as a firefighter (at City Station No.1 on North Lamar Blvd.)
-His nonfiction book On Fire describes how Brown, having trouble with sleeping at the fire station, would stay up to read and write while the other firefighters slept.
-His duties as a firefighter included answering fire alarms on the University of Mississippi campus and in the city of Oxford, including Rowan Oak—the home of William Faulkner, but now a museum.
+Always an avid reader, Brown began writing in 1980 in his spare time while he worked as a firefighter (at City Station No.1 on North Lamar Blvd.)
+His memoir On Fire describes sleepless nights at the fire station, but staying up to read and write while the other firefighters slept.
+Other duties included answering to alarms in and around the city of Oxford, which included the University of Mississippi campus.
+Brown once responded to a fire at Rowan Oak—the home of William Faulkner, but now a museum.
 Faulkner died in 1962—on Larry Brown's 11th birthday.

-By his own account Brown wrote five unpublished novels, including the first one he wrote about a man-eating bear loose in Yellowstone Park.
-Brown used these kinds of personal experiences when talking to beginning writers.
-He could tell them not to become discouraged, if only to judge by the rather unceremonious false starts to his own writing career.
-Brown also indicated that he wrote hundreds of short stories before he began to be published.